 Over two weeks:

 The babies' activity levels often tell us how dehydrated they are, but the cotton ball technique also works.
 Those aggressively seeking the nipple and nursing are OK with minimal treatment.
 If not, intervene.

 - Electrolytes in water is often referred to as “Baby Gatorade” by breeders.
 Re-Sorb electrolytes in a gallon of water is a popular choice and keeps for 1 week when refrigerated.
 Pet-A-Lyte is chicken flavored and is received well, as is Rebound OES.
 These options all work well for both kittens and puppies.

 - Warm in bottle and let babies nurse it down.
 By bottle feeding them for one feeding, the electrolytes will help to counter the dehydration.

 - Pedialyte can be used in an emergency but dilute 50/50 with water as it is too sweet for a puppy or kitten and they don’t nurse the Pedialyte as well.

-- Over 2 weeks – Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
-With kidney and liver function minimal until 6 weeks use caution going to sulfa until after weaning.
+- Over 2 weeks: Amoxicillin has worked well but Cephalexin 10 mg/lb (twice daily) is also relatively safe.
+With kidney and liver function minimal until 6 weeks, use caution going to sulfa until after weaning.

-if you want to put in food so it can become active in the intestines where it is needed and Health Gard
+if you want to put in food and Health-Gard

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of a qualified veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical